-What the regulation requires is that prior to beginning the renovation or demolition of a building in this State, the facility must complete an asbestos inspection by a Colorado State Certified Asbestos Inspector working for a Colorado State Certified Consulting Firm, or as it is stated in the Regulation:
+What the regulation requires is that prior to beginning the renovation or demolition of a building, of ANY age, in this State, the facility must complete an asbestos inspection by a Colorado State Certified Asbestos Inspector working for a Colorado State Certified Consulting Firm, or as it is stated in the Regulation:

 Prior to any renovation or demolition which may disturb greater than the trigger levels of material identified as a suspect asbestos-containing material pursuant to the EPA “Green Book”, Managing Asbestos in Place, Appendix G (1990), the facility component(s) to be affected by the renovation or demolition shall be inspected to determine if abatement is required.